[updated 11 Nov 2025]

 Cloud Native Containerisation is the New Normal

-This trend follows on from the previous one, if the majority of Kubernetes clusters are in the cloud, then what about those clouds?
-There are different cloud offerings being presented to many / most organisations whether that is due to differences in internal systems, versus public infrastructure to edge computing environments.
-Therefore, the need to be able to deploy applications across multiple cloud systems becomes paramount.
-The use of containers and orchestration systems such as Docker and Kubernetes can insulate an organisation from the differences between one cloud system and another.
+Building on the previous trend, the question becomes: which clouds?
+Organizations often utilize different cloud offerings - ranging from internal systems to public infrastructure and edge computing environments - making the ability to deploy applications consistently across multiple providers paramount.
+The use of standardized containers and powerful orchestration systems like Docker and Kubernetes effectively insulates an organization from the idiosyncratic differences between one cloud system and another.

 Edge Computing

-Although the trend for edge computing is to use lighter weight orchestration solutions such as K3S and MicroK8s, containerisation is still key to the growth in this area.
+While the current trend for edge computing favors lighter-weight orchestration solutions such as K3S and MicroK8s, containerization remains fundamental to the growth and viability of this area.

 Security

-The container security market has been growing rapidly in 2025, driven of course by both the widespread adoption of containers and the complex security challenges that they present.
+The growth of the container security market in 2025 is driven by both widespread container adoption and the complex security challenges they present.
 This is demonstrated in several ways.
-For example, with compromised open-source images posing a growing risk, there is now an increased emphasis on ensuring that these buildings blocks are safe and secure with only using trusted images being used.
+For example, with compromised open-source images posing a growing risk, there is now an increased emphasis on ensuring that these building blocks are safe and secure by only using trusted images.
+Bloated or non-minimal (but often easy-to-access) container images also create a larger attack surface for security breaches, an issue made worse by the rapid proliferation of available container images.

-Another issue is that security misconfigurations within containerized solutions are widespread.
-For example, one report stated that in 2022, 44% of organisations were running 71% or more of their workloads allowing root access!
+Security misconfigurations within containerized solutions are widespread; for example, one 2022 report found that 44% of organizations were running 71% or more of their workloads with root access privileges.

 Technology Landscape